 The Bogd Khan lived quite the Game of Thrones’y life – we eye a grand fur coat sewn together from 18 foxes.
 His wife sported an elaborate Queen Amidala headdress.

-The guide tells us about Zanabazar – a Mongolian artist who was a bit of a rennaissance man and is sometimes called the Michelangelo of Asia.
+The guide tells us about Zanabazar – a Mongolian artist who was a bit of a renaissance man and is sometimes called the Michelangelo of Asia.
 A lot of these status are his work.

 Finally, we visit the actual palace, which is a rather simple European looking building.
 Inside there’s a lot of items that belonged to Bogd Khan.